Understanding PCOS-Related Hair Loss: Causes, Symptoms & Treatment

 -

-Saw palmetto: Saw palmetto is an herb that has been found to be effective in reducing hair loss in women with PCOS.
+Saw palmetto: Saw palmetto is an herb that is effective in reducing hair loss in women with PCOS.

 -

-Green tea: Green tea is high in antioxidants and has been found to be effective in reducing hair loss in women with PCOS.
+Green tea: Green tea is high in antioxidants and is effective in reducing hair loss in women with PCOS.

 -